michaelcgre/underground-404-vite/README.md

 ## About

 Underground 404 serves as a platform to discover and support artists that thrive beneath the mainstream surface.
-Our goal is to provide a space for creative individuals to share their work, ideas, and inspirations, and to connect them with an audience who appreciates the beauty of the unconventional.
+The goal was to provide a space to showcase creative individuals on their their work, ideas, and inspirations, and to connect them with an audience who appreciates the beauty of the unconventional.

 ## Features